rajko-horvat/RevigoCSExample/README.md

 ﻿## Repository description
 <p>This is the example CS project that illustrates how to use a REVIGO core library for your own projects.</p>
+<p>Since a lot of changes had to be made for .NET Core.
+Official release with binaries is planned for mid February 2023</p>

 ## How to compile and run this example
 <p>To run this example you need the compiled RevigoCore library and a set of precompiled databases: